hazae41/integers/README.md

 const p: true = greater(1_001, 1_000)
 ```

+## Summary

+It can type check numbers fast, up to 2**16 (=65_536), but the compiler will sometimes yell at you, especially when both the left-hand and right-hand sides are generic

 ## Benefits and drawbacks
 - Fast type checking
 - Add and subtract big numbers up to 2**16 (= 65_536) (it can be increased but bundling will be slower)
 - Boolean inequalities
 - Slow bundling (~10 seconds)
-- The compiler will be mad at you if you nest numbers in objects and/or do arithmetic with too much generics
+- The compiler will sometimes yell at you

 ## Inequalities